adrien-berchet/magic_pong/GUI_README.md

 ### Import error
 - Check that pygame is installed: `pip install pygame`
 - Make sure you're in the correct directory
-- Verify that the `src` module is accessible
+- Verify that the `magic_pong` module is accessible

 ### Performance
 - Use F2 to display FPS